Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: WAWEnet for Seven Objective FR Targets

 WAWEnets are NR tools, but for completeness of the research effort, we also created some FR versions.
-An NR WAWEnet processes 48,000 samples ($3\text{s} \times 16,000$ smp/s).
+An NR WAWEnet processes 48,000 samples ($3\text{s} \times 16,000$ samples/second).
 The FR version (\wawenetfr) processes reference speech and the corresponding impaired speech.
-Thus the first convolutional layer of \wawenetfr\ has more parameters (input size $2\ \text{channels}\times48,000\ \text{samples}\times96\ \text{filters}$) compared to the NR WAWEnet (input size $1\ \text{channel}\times48,000\ \text{samples}\times96\ \text{filters}$).
+The two signals are processed independently at the input layer, and then jointly thereafter.
+This joint processing allows WAWEnets to compute a family of relevant functions of the two signals.
+To accommodate two input signals, the first convolutional layer of \wawenetfr\ has more parameters (input size $2\ \text{channels}\times48,000\ \text{samples}\times96\ \text{filters}$) compared to the NR WAWEnet (input size $1\ \text{channel}\times48,000\ \text{samples}\times96\ \text{filters}$).
 During initialization, all weights in the $S_1$ were duplicated resulting in a shape of $2\times48,000\times96$.
 In order to make a fair comparison, we also created a dual input NR version called \wawenettwonr. \wawenettwonr\ and \wawenetfr\ have identical architecture and number of parameters. \wawenettwonr\ processes two identical copies of the impaired speech.
 Results for all three versions are presented and compared below.